-Canadian non-residents who are licensed and in good standing in their home jurisdiction
+Canadian non-residents who are licensed and in good standing in their home jurisdiction; or

 Criminal record checks must accompany applications for licensing, where the applicant:

 Has never previously held a general, life, accident and sickness, or adjuster licence with the Insurance Council of BC; or

 Applicants are responsible for arranging for their own Criminal Record Check and any associated fees.
 Criminal Record Checks provided to the Insurance Council must be dated within 90 days of the date the Insurance Council receives the licence application.

 In addition to providing a Criminal Record Check, applicants must still disclose their criminal record and details on their licence application form, if applicable.

 Criminal Record Checks can also be obtained through the applicant's residing municipal police or RCMP detachment.
 Please print out the Open Letter to All Police Agencies and provide it when requesting your Criminal Record Check.
 Police detachments will not process your request if you do not bring this letter with you.

 3 (2) If an applicant satisfies Council that the applicant: